Frequently Asked Questions

 - Approximately 6,000 parking spaces for public and game-day use along with additional spaces as required for housing and retail.

 SDSU has committed to building 10 percent of the units on site as affordable housing, approximately 460 of the 4,600 units.
 Those units will be available to those who qualify for affordable housing, including students, faculty, staff, and the general community.
-Additionally, SDSU will work with its private sector development partners to ensure additional units are set at attainable rates for students, faculty and staff, as well as the community.

 SDSU Mission Valley will provide SDSU with the opportunity to expand its academic and economic impact on the region through a world-class research and Innovation District just three trolley stops from SDSU.
-We know that every dollar invested in Mission Valley will benefit our university, our students, and the city through the economic return of higher education.
+We know that every dollar invested in SDSU Mission Valley will benefit our university, our students, and the city through the economic return of higher education.
 The dividends will come in the form of a better trained workforce and greater economic development.

 SDSU Mission Valley will also enable the university and its partners to help people expand their livelihoods, create new career pathways, and expand our region’s capabilities when it comes to finding solutions through research and development across the many growth sectors in San Diego.
 As a national hub for biotech, life sciences, technology, defense, and hospitality and tourism, it is imperative that we not only provide educational opportunities for local students to enter those fields but also work with these industries to innovate and expand the amazing work already happening here in San Diego.